GeleArthur/Blog/src/projects/floppy-bird.md

 ```

-We didn't randomly generate pipes instead we have levels that are active and get randomly chosen.
-This way we can have more fun pipes levels and draw in little details.
+We don't randomly generate pipes.
+Instead we have levels that are active and get randomly chosen.
+This way we can have more fun pipes levels and draw more details.

-The start of the memory hold the collision data 4(pipes) * 2 (up and own) amount of pipes.
-To find which part I need to check if we are in the active or previous pipes map.
+The start of the memory block holds the collision data 4 (pipes) * 2 (up and own) amount of pipes.
+To find which part, I need to check if we are in the active or previous pipes map.
 I do this by adding the player pos and the scroll pos and see if the carry got flagged.
-Because if they overflow it means that I am in a different nametable.
+Because if they overflow it means that I am in a different NAMETABLE.

 ```asm
 lda scroll_pos